rveeblefetzer/binary_search_exercise/README.md

 This repo contains two scripts, one in Python and one in Ruby, that aim to illustrate the efficiency of binary search.

-Each script does the same thing; they search for a number in an ordered list.
+Each script does the same thing: they search for a number in an ordered list.
 The programs take user input for length of the list, which is populated with sequential numbers.
 A target number is chosen at random, and then the program counts the number of times it divides the list in its searches.
-Final output tell you
+Final output tells you:
 * the length of the list
 * the target number
 * the number of times the list was divided in half in the course of searching (i.e., the number of steps taken to arrive at the answer)